 Considering the increasing availability of smoke-free products in the past 10 years, it is of key importance to monitor and assess the use patterns of those products over time to evaluate changes in risk to the population.
 To do that, it is necessary to set standards for how to categorize product use patterns.
 For example, does smoking a cigarette once per month make the person a smoker?
 If so, in this scenario shouldn’t the definition be the same for smoke-free products in order to properly compare them?

 Product use patterns are important to measure as they impact public health.
-For instance, for adult smokers who would otherwise continue to smoke, replacing their cigarettes with scientifically substantiated smoke-free alternatives can be a way to reduce the risk of harm to their health compared to continued smoking.
-This is because these products, while not risk-free and still containing nicotine, which is addictive, expose users to fewer and lower levels of toxicants compared to cigarettes.
+For instance, for adult smokers who would otherwise continue to smoke, replacing their cigarettes with scientifically substantiated smoke-free alternatives can be a way to reduce the risk of harm to their health compared with continued smoking.
+This is because these products, while not risk free and still containing nicotine, which is addictive, expose users to fewer and lower levels of toxicants compared with cigarettes.

 In short, to understand the potential health effects of these products on public health, we must understand how they are used.
 As a result, we need to answer several questions about use patterns, such as: